Tuscola Community High School: History

 High school in Tuscola dates back to the early 1870s, when it occupied the third floor of the Tuscola Union School; the first high school graduation was in 1875.
 After the Union School burned on October 12, 1921, high school was held at the courthouse.

 The first building solely for Tuscola High School was opened October 2, 1922, bounded by Sale, Niles, Overton and Indiana Streets.
 That building was then used from 1957 to January 1969 as a grade school, after the newer high school was opened in November 1957, bounded by Daggy, VanAllen, and Prairie Streets.

 The high school became part of Tuscola Community Unit School District 301 in the 1940s when the unit district was approved by public referendum.

 Athletics

 Tuscola's High School athletes participate in the Central Illinois Conference and are members of the Illinois High School Association.
-There is a broad range of sporting activities in which the students participate, currently numbering at least six different sports for boys and eight for girls.
+There is a broad range of sporting activities in which the students participate, currently offering six sports for boys: baseball, basketball, cross country, football, golf, track and field as well as seven sports for girls: basketball, cheer, cross country, golf, softball, track and field, and volleyball.